neuroquarkk/shadnex/CONTRIBUTING.md

 - 💬 **GitHub Discussions**: Ask questions in our discussions
 - 🐛 **Issues**: Report bugs or request features

-Thank you for contributing to `create-next-shadcn`! 🎉
+Thank you for contributing to `create-next-shadcn-cli`! 🎉